How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 Introducing Lowercase Letters

 Most Singapore kindergartens introduce lowercase letters in K2, once uppercase is solid.
-Lowercase letters are harder because they include:
+They are harder for good reason — they include:

-- Letters with descenders that go down (g, j, p, q, y)
+- Letters with descenders that dip below (g, j, p, q, y)

-- Letters that look confusingly similar (b/d, p/q, n/u)
+- Letters that look infuriatingly similar to other letters (b/d, p/q, n/u — every parent's nightmare)

 Step 4: Writing Sentences (Late K2)

-- Spaces between words (use a finger space)
+- Spaces between words (use a finger space — literally place one finger between words as a spacer)

 - Starting sentences with a capital letter